Evans Starzinger

-The Seven Seas Award, which signifies the highest international recognition to a cruising sailor whose experiences on the sea demonstrate a deep commitment to good seamanship and an understanding of his ship and environment.
-In the 57 years of SSCA's existence, this honor has only been awarded sixteen times.

-Beth's book Blue Horizons has won the Outdoor Literature category of the 2007 National Outdoor Book Awards.
-It is the first time a sailing book has won the Literature prize.
-The announcement is on the NOBA website.

-Previous to their first voyage they both worked for McKinsey & Company, a leading corporate strategy consulting firm.
-In between the two voyages, Evans Starzinger was a vice president at General Electric running an IT business unit and Beth wrote three books (The Voyager's Handbook, Blue Horizons and Following Seas).
-Most recently Evans has been CEO of two start-ups (North Thin Ply Technology & Augmented reality Labs) and the Offshore Safety Regulations advisor on two US sailing accident investigation panels.
-Beth is editor of Seaworthy magazine and director of Technical Services at BoatUS.
+Before their first voyage, they both worked for McKinsey & Company, a corporate strategy consulting firm.
+Between the two voyages, Starzinger was a vice president at General Electric, running an IT business unit and Leonard wrote three books.
+Starzinger has been the CEO of two start-ups (North Thin Ply Technology and Augmented Reality Labs) and the offshore safety regulations advisor on two US sailing accident investigation panels.
+Leonard is the editor of Seaworthy magazine and a director of technical services at BoatUS.